We want to help you achieve your goals and financial assistance may be available for qualified students.

 What do I need to prepare?

-- Acting auditionees should prepare two contrasting monologues (i.e. classical/modern or comic/serious) not exceeding 90 seconds each.
+- Performance auditionees should prepare two contrasting monologues (i.e. classical/modern or comic/serious) not exceeding 90 seconds each.
+Optional but strongly encouraged - Singing 16 bars/measures from a musical theatre selection.
+An accompanist will be provided, please bring sheet music in a 3-ring binder.